We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

-Home offices can be a last thought when it comes to furnishing our homes.
-But seeing as we are more productive in a comfortable and pleasant environment, it makes sense to put some effort into our home workspace.
-You don’t have to spend a fortune to make your home office a working environment you want to be in, so here’s our guide to getting started.
+Home offices can be a last thought when furnishing our homes.
+But seeing as we are more productive in a comfortable and pleasant environment, putting some effort into our home workspace makes sense.
+You don’t have to spend a fortune to make your home office the working environment you want, so here’s our guide to getting started.

-The focal point of your office, you want to place your desk somewhere that will be comfortable and pleasant to sit in.
+The focal point of your office: you want to place your desk somewhere comfortable and pleasant to sit by.
 This could be in front of a window or somewhere with a lot of space.
 This will help you determine what size desk you need.
 You’ll also want to consider what you’ll use your desk for.
 Do you need lots of surface space for paper?
-Do you want your computer keyboard to be hidden away on a separate drawer?
+Do you want your computer keyboard hidden in a separate drawer?
 Or would you rather this sit on the desk?
-Some desks are slimline in design, while others contain plenty of extra storage such as cupboards and drawers.
+Some desks are slimline in design, while others contain plenty of extra storage, such as cupboards and drawers.

-Perfect for holding your favourite Sunday read or those chunky specialist textbooks, bookcases offer practical storage.
-You don’t have to spend time putting up shelving, and they can be easily moved around if you need to rearrange your space.
-Bookcases come in both full and half size options, and are really versatile storage options, with many having integrated cupboards and drawers.
+Bookcases are perfect for holding your favourite Sunday read or those chunky specialist textbooks, offering practical storage.
+You don’t have to spend time putting up shelving; they can be easily moved around if you need to rearrange your space.
+Bookcases come in both full and half-size options and are versatile storage options, with many having integrated cupboards and drawers.

 Sitting and working for hours on end doesn’t do our backs any good, which is one of the reasons why getting the right office chair is always worth the money.
 It should be cushioned and padded, with ergonomic back support to protect your spine.
-Most office chairs are height adjustable, so you can make sure it suits your desk too.
+Most office chairs are height adjustable, so you can ensure it suits your desk, too.